-In six living labs, researchers and practitioners from companies will analyze and research gender and IT topics in a real-world setting.
-The living labs are intended to ensure a continuous exchange between research and practice and to promote intensive professional cooperation.
-This participatory and application-oriented approach opens up a dialogue on gender issues in which companies have a chance to get familiar with findings from gender research.
-At the same time, the researchers are challenged to look for viable solution in a corporate setting.
-The findings from the Living Labs are presented, discussed and further developed in an iterative process at the Symposia and the international conference.
+In six living labs, researchers and practitioners from companies analyzed and researched gender and IT topics in a real-world setting.
+The living labs ensured a continuous exchange between research and practice and promoted intensive professional cooperation.
+This participatory and application-oriented approach opened up a dialogue on gender issues in which companies had a chance to get familiar with findings from gender research.
+At the same time, the researchers were challenged to look for viable solution in a corporate setting.
+The findings from the Living Labs were presented, discussed and further developed in an iterative process at the Symposia and the international conference.

 About the model project living labs

 A vivid and open corporate culture offers many incentives for young professionals to engage in companies.
-In collaboration with your company we’d like to create such a culture and expedite the networking between gender researchers and IT companies.
+In collaboration with six companes we tried to expedite the networking between gender researchers and IT companies.
 On the one hand gender studies and technology as well as feminist human computer interaction research already offers excellent expertise considering Gender & IT topics.
 On the other hand practitioners in IT wonder about the requirements to design software equitable in the light of gender topics, to establish a feminine friendly IT culture and to be attractive for female young professionals.

-The project „GEWINN“ is building bridges and enables knowledge exchange between practice and research in six living labs.
-Companies and researchers collaborate in a real life setting to find answer to actual questions.
+The project „GEWINN“ built bridges and enabled knowledge exchange between practice and research in six living labs.
+Companies and researchers collaborated in a real life setting to find answer to actual questions.
 The living lab approach includes practitioners and users in situ during creative and development processes.
-Showings are continuously tested in self-referential circles.
+Showings were continuously tested in self-referential circles.
 Possible topics are for example:

 - Development of models for organizational IT processes